OctopusDeploy/docs/src/pages/docs/best-practices/deployments/variables.md

 ## Variable naming

 Without established naming conventions, variable name collisions are possible.
 A common example is when a project and a variable set have the same variable name scoped to the same environment.
-When a name collision occurs, Octopus Deploy will do its best to pick the ["right one" using an algorithm](/docs/projects/variables/#scope-specificity).
+When a name collision occurs, Octopus Deploy will do its best to pick the ["right one" using an algorithm](/docs/projects/variables/getting-started/#scope-specificity).
 But sometimes, the variables are scoped equally.
-If this occurs, Octopus will choose project-defined variables ahead of variable set ones.
+If this occurs, Octopus will choose project-defined variables ahead of library-defined ones.

 The recommendation is to avoid name collisions in the first place by following these naming standards.

 1. Project: `Project.[Component].[Name]` - for example, **Project.Database.UserName.**
 2. Tenant: `[ProjectName].[Component].[Name]` - for example, **OctoPetShopWebUI.URL.Port**.
 3. Step Template: `[TemplateShortName].[Component].[Name]` - for example, **SlackNotification.Message.Body**.
-4. Variable Set: `Library.[VariableSetName].[Component].[Name]` - for example, **Library.Notification.Slack.Message**.
+4. Variable Set: `Library.[LibrarySetName].[Component].[Name]` - for example, **Library.Notification.Slack.Message**.

 These naming conventions only apply to variables used for a deployment or runbook run.
 Variables used for configuration file replacement have a specific naming convention to follow.
 The above naming convention makes it easier to distinguish between the two.